edthedev/educade/ansible/Arcade.md

 3. On your Ansible computer, run `ansible-playbook new.yml`.
 This will create a non-root user on the new computer for you and Ansible to remote connect using SSH.
 The `root` user will be cleaned up in a later playbook.

-> Tip: All Ansible commands will be run on the computer with Ansible installed.
+> Tip: If the `ansible-playbook` command failes, you may need to SSH manually first to the new computer once to accept the SSH host key.

 ## Install RetroPie